bpesquet/mlcourse/notes/gradient_descent/README.md

 ---
 marp: true
-math: true  # Use default Marp engin for math rendering
+math: true  # Use default Marp engine for math rendering
 ---

 <!-- Apply header and footer to first slide only -->